danly1200/healthapix/portal/Installation_Guide.md

 cp *.pem /etc/ssl/<domain-name>/
 ```

-#### Generate a key and certificate signing requsest for CA - Optional
+#### Generate a key and certificate signing request for CA - Optional

 This step can be skipped in order to complete this installation by using the self signed certificate created in previous step.
 A CA signed certificate is required for the TLS but not immediatedly.